 First floor double bedroom with a king size bed and en suite bathroom with bath and walk-in shower.

-From the main hall is an old wooden staircase leading to the first floor landing.
+From the main hall is an attractive, very old wooden staircase leading to the first floor landing.

 The Regency-inspired south bedroom is the full depth of the house and contains a King size bed